-130. Referring to Cuba's signing of ICCPR and ICESCR, Finland asked about measures to amend the national legislation accordingly.
+130. Referring to the State's signing of the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR), Finland asked about measures to amend the national legislation accordingly.

-131. France welcomed Cuba's ratification of CPED.
+131. France welcomed the ratification by Cuba of CPED.

-132. Gabon welcomed Cuba's cooperation with the human rights mechanisms.
+132. Gabon welcomed the country's cooperation with the human rights mechanisms.

-133. Germany remained concerned about on-going restrictions to access internet and censorship of critical websites.
+133. Germany remained concerned about continued restrictions on Internet access and about censorship of critical websites.

-134. Ghana recognized Cuba's contributions to education and health globally despite constraints.
+134. Ghana recognized contributions made by Cuba to education and health globally despite constraints.

-135. Haiti congratulated Cuba for its national report.
+135. Haiti congratulated Cuba on the presentation of its national report.